Saturday, April 6, 2013

 5.Spoken tutorial : I am now working on spoken tutorial.....www.spoken-tutorial.org where you can have a look at the various FOSS tutorials which IIT B has undertaken for online studying.
 You can learn basics of every FOSS software online by going through online videos or tutorials.
 Now it is necessary for our project GNUKhata to have its tutorials in order to make people aware of its functionality.

-Proprietary attacks:Recent news I read was, microsoft forcing people to use only windows by restricting certain sites to open only on IE. This is like jeopardizing the freedom of the users.
-The people have to be aware and should not fall prey to these actions of microsoft.
-There is a lot of corruption and proprietary is no less than a corruption.
+Proprietary attacks:Recently, I read, microsoft forcing people to use only windows by restricting certain sites to open only on IE. This is like jeopardizing the freedom of the users.
+The people should be aware and not fall prey to these actions of Microsoft.
+Proprietary is no less than a corruption.

 Institutes Playing with our Privacy? yes check how they force people to use certain softwares http://ssconline2.gov.in/mainmenu2.php